cloudfoundry/cf-k8s-api/docs/architecture-decisions/0003-cf-package-source-image-format.md

 ## Consequences

-- We are do not follow the standard for source images set by the Carvel toolchain
+- We do not follow the standard for source images set by the Carvel toolchain
   - However, the source packaging implementation can be easily modified later.
 There will be a clear divide in the Shim package upload code to support future extension.